thomasheckmann/zxinfo-file-browser/FAQ.md

 # FAQ - frequently asked questions

+## Why does SCR preview looks like random data?

+For snapshot files SNA and Z80, the screen memory is part of the data - but for tape files TAP and TZX, there is no way to identify a screen 100%.
+For these files, the app tries at best to find a suitable SCR preview.
+- The code starts at 16384 (screen memory)
+- The code is of length 6912
+- For headerless data, it tries to find a data block with size 6912 bytes or just uses the first block with size > 16000 bytes.

+In many cases this leads to a nice SCR preview, in others it just shows whatever data is in the file - which might look randon on the screen.

 ## Where do I find the apps logfile?

 By default zxinfo-file-browser writes logs to the following locations: